coachshea/neo-pipe/readme.md

 anyone would need to clear or close a buffer twice without intervening events.
 Therefore, the two mappings that have the most (and possibly only) utility for a repeat motion are the two that are repeatable.

+Worth noting, the operator-pending mode will, of course, work with any text object, in including user-defined text-objects.
+The [textobj-user] and related plugins provide many useful text-objects which can be combined with the NeoPipe operator mapping.
+If a user is looking for repeatability for the entire file (still not sure what the use would be), I suggest the [texobj-entire] plugin also by kana.

 <!-- Summary -->
 <!-- ======= -->